waldronbios2/session4/README.md

 1. Define log-linear models in GLM framework
 2. Identify situations that motivate use of log-linear models
-3. Assess model fit of log-linear models
+3. Define the Poisson distribution and the log-linear Poisson GLM
+4. Identify applications and properties of the Poisson distribution
-4. Define multi-collinearity
+5. Define multi-collinearity

 ## Outline

-1. brief review of GLMs
+1. Brief review of GLMs
 2. Motivating example for log-linear models
-    + Poisson regression
-3. Checking model assumptions and fit: Residual Analysis
+3. Poisson log-linear GLM
 4. Note on collinearity

 Reading: Vittinghoff textbook chapter 8.1-8.3